What Is A Contra Asset

 Q: How are contra assets handled in different accounting software?

 A: Most accounting software automatically handles contra asset accounts.
-The software is programmed to recognize the relationship between the asset and its contra account and calculate the net book value automatically.
+Still, the software is programmed to recognize the relationship between the asset and its contra account and calculate the net book value automatically.
 The user needs to input the necessary data regarding the acquisition, depreciation, amortization or impairment of the asset.

 Q: What happens when the contra asset exceeds the value of the related asset?